colepeters/multiselect/README.md

 #### Tests

 I did not include any form of tests for this exercise.
-I would ideally have written unit tests for functions with interface with the API and the data returned by it.
+I would ideally have written unit tests for functions that interface with the API and the data returned by it.
 As mentioned, I have also not included component documentation beyond comments, PropTypes and JSDoc comments; I would want to provide much more documentation than this in a real life scenario.
 However, given the stated focus for this exercise in the documentation I was provided, I also didn’t consider tests to be critical.

 #### Additional webfonts